Policy & Advocacy

 $2.6 million for Oregon’s Farmer and Rancher Disaster Resilience Grants which OrCAN helped develop, funding projects and practices that make farms and ranches more resilient to climate impacts such as heat, smoke and drought.

-Our work at both the federal and state levels is focused on providing new opportunities that work for farmers and ranchers in Oregon.
-As these policies and programs are developed and implemented we’ll do our best to ensure they advance soil health, are practical for farmers, and support an equitable food system.
+As these policies and programs are developed and implemented we do our best to ensure they advance soil health, are practical for farmers, and support an equitable food system.

 Current projects:

-If you would like to engage in state or federal policy, or have questions or concerns about any policy issues, please contact Sophie at: sophie (at) oregonclimateag.org
+If you have questions or concerns about our policy priorities, please contact Sophie at: sophie (at) oregonclimateag.org